jaid28/solar-system-simulation/README.md

-# solar-system-simulation
-A 3D solar system simulation using VPython
 # 🌌 3D Solar System Simulation

 This is a **3D solar system simulation** built using `VPython`.
 It models planetary orbits using Newtonian gravity.